 We then have him and his parent's family listed in the 1881, 1891 and 1901 censuses and with Florence and his family in the 1911 census.

 I am the youngest son of my father and he was the youngest son of his father so there is quite quickly a big gap between generations.
 I never knew my grandfather, he died on the 3rd December 1943.
 His page shows the only photo we have of him.
 I did know my grandmother Florence, we used to visit her regularly and she was still living independantly until her death in August 1970.
 She was 90 years old.

 Great Grandfather Joseph Pinckney 1841 - 1919

-Joseph Pinckney married Ann Elizabeth Flaxton on 2nd April 1866 and they had (up to) 20 children (I think one or two I have attributed may be incorrect).
+Joseph Pinckney married Ann Elizabeth Flaxton on 2nd April 1866 and they had 18 children.
 Their marriage certificate shows him and Ann as being of 'Full' age.